Slaski/Sentiment-Analysis-with-Andrew-Trask/README.md

 - **Pandas** - an ease-to-use python library for manipulating data structures and performing data analysis
 - **Jupyter Notebook** - tool that allow the creation of documents with live code
 - **Bag of Words & Word2vec** - methods for transforming text into vectors in order to be used as input in the network
-- **TFLearn** - a python library for quickly building neural networks

 ## Installation